ABSNC Welcomes New Board Members

 “The ABSNC is pleased to have recruited such talent to the Board.
 The work is challenging.
 In addition to making decisions about the governance and business of the organization, board members have the opportunity/responsibility of reviewing accreditation application submissions.
 I would like to acknowledge the ongoing commitment of the ABSNC Board members and, on behalf of the entire board, give a warm welcome to our new Board members.”

-The Board of Directors assume their new roles in July 2020.
+The Board of Directors terms commence on July1, 2020.
 ABSNC is the only accrediting body specifically dedicated to nursing certification.
 Currently ABSNC accredits more than 50 programs from more than 25 specialty nursing certification organizations.
 The accreditation standards offered by ABSNC include Examination-Based Certification Programs, Portfolio Assessment Certification Programs, and Assessment-Based Certificate Programs.
 For more information about ABSNC and its accreditation standards, please visit www.ABSNC.org or contact Felicia Lembesis, ABSNC Executive Director (firstname.lastname@example.org, 856-439-9080).